kampute/kampose/docs/command-line.md

 - `2` - Invalid command or options
 - `3` - Configuration or theme validation errors
 - `4` - Unexpected errors

-## Verbose Logging

-By default, Kampose does not display detailed logging information.

-However, if you redirect the output to a file or another destination, Kampose will automatically enable verbose logging.
-This includes detailed information about the processing steps, warnings, and errors encountered during execution.